 The first thing you will hear about Argos is that it is the most ancient city of continental Europe.
-It has been consecutively inhabited for the last five thousand years, and it has been inhabited before King Agamemnon built palaces in Mycenae and before Adrastus, King of Argos, begin his journey as one of the seven kings who rode to Thebes.
+It has been consecutively inhabited for the last five thousand years, and it has been inhabited before King Agamemnon built palaces in Mycenae and before Adrastus, King of Argos, began his journey as one of the seven kings who rode to Thebes.
 For those who are not very good at History, these happened a thousand years before Acropolis was built.

-Today, Argos is a lively small city of 22.000 residents that is luckily, and unluckily, located next to Nafplio and for this reason it skips the attention of those who go on weekend trips in the area.
+Today, Argos is a lively town of 22.000 residents that is luckily, and unluckily, located next to Nafplio and for this reason it skips the attention of those who go on weekend trips in the area.
 If you give it a chance though, it will reward you with nice walks, lively squares, a beautiful castle that is visible from every corner of the city, and great sights that tell the story of the place’s long History to whoever wants to hear it.

 The first dwellers of Argos were Pelasgians and in their strange language Larisa means Acropolis.
 The name remained and thousand years later it is still used, even if the castle today has the shape that the Byzantines first gave it, during the Middle Ages (in the 10th century), and later the Franks (in the 13th century).
 A winding road climbs the 287 meters of Larisa’s hill, revealing another amazing view of the Argolis plain behind every turn till it ends up on the plateau where you can park your car to explore the towers and the battlements you can see from miles away as you are getting closer to Argos.